tumuyan/RealSR-NCNN-Android/README.md

 extract the source of libwebp into `../3rdparty/libwebp`

 ```
-RealSR-NCNN-Android\RealSR-NCNN-Android-GUI\app\src\main\assets\
+RealSR-NCNN-Android
 ├─3rdparty
 │   ├─libwebp
 │   └─ncnn-android-vulkan-shared
 │       └─arm64-v8a
-├─RealCUGAN-NCNN-Android-CLI
-├─SRMD-NCNN-Android-CLI
-├─Waifu2x-NCNN-Android-CLI
-├─Resize-NCNN-Android-CLI
-└─RealSR-NCNN-Android-CLI
+├─RealSR-NCNN-Android-CLI
+│   ├─RealCUGAN
+│   ├─Waifu2x
+│   ├─RealSR
+│   ├─SRMD
+│   └─ReSize
+└─RealSR-NCNN-Android-GUI
 ```

 ### step3
-open this project with Android Studio, rebuild it and then you could find the program in `RealSR-NCNN-Android-CLI\app\build\intermediates\cmake\release\obj\arm64-v8a`
+open this project with Android Studio, rebuild it and then you could find the program in `RealSR-NCNN-Android-CLI\*\build\intermediates\cmake\release\obj\arm64-v8a` or `RealSR-NCNN-Android-CLI\*\build\intermediates\cmake\debug\obj\arm64-v8a`
+click `3rdparty/copy_cli_build_result.bat` and could copy the build result to GUI project.

 ## How to use RealSR-NCNN-Android-CLI